ASvyatkovskiy/BigDataCourse/README.md

 ### How to run Spark on a Princeton University cluster: reading

-To get a feeling of how this works, please looks through the following FAQ page: https://www.princeton.edu/researchcomputing/faq/spark-via-slurm/
+To get a feeling of how this works, please look through the following FAQ page: https://www.princeton.edu/researchcomputing/faq/spark-via-slurm/

 ### Install iPython notebook on your laptop

-Install iPython notebook and it's basic dependencies on your laptop.
+Install iPython notebook and its basic dependencies on your laptop.
 To do so, you would have to follow the instructions here: https://ipython.org/ipython-doc/2/install/install.html